Enhancing Unsupervised Anomaly Detection with Score-Guided Network: Introduction

 \IEEEPARstart {A}{nomaly} detection aims to identify the samples that considerably deviate from the expectation of a complex system.
-There are plentiful applications of anomaly detection across various domains~\cite{survey2019,surveyPang,li2020anomaly}, for example, disease detection~\cite{wong2002rule}, network intrusion detection~\cite{falcao2019quantitative}, and financial fraud detection~\cite{ahmed2017anomaly}, etc. Existing anomaly detection methods can be grouped into three categories according to the label availability in the training datasets: supervised learning methods, semi-supervised learning methods, and unsupervised learning methods.
+There are plentiful applications of anomaly detection across various domains~\cite{survey2019,surveyPang,li2020anomaly}, for example, disease detection~\cite{wong2002rule}, network intrusion detection~\cite{falcao2019quantitative}, and financial fraud detection~\cite{ahmed2017anomaly}, etc. Existing anomaly detection methods can be grouped into three categories according to the label availability in the training datasets: supervised learning methods, semi-supervised learning methods, and unsupervised learning methods~\cite{han2022adbench}.
 Supervised and semi-supervised learning methods rely on labeled data, which rarely exist in some practical applications.
-Accordingly, the unsupervised anomaly detection methods have received very much attention in both academic and industrial communities.
+Accordingly, unsupervised anomaly detection methods have received very much attention in both academic and industrial communities.

-In general, the core idea of the unsupervised methods is to discover and utilize implicit or extra information to distinguish anomalies.
-Figure~\ref{fig:framework} presents the typical pipeline of unsupervised methods for anomaly detection.
+In general, unsupervised methods assume that most of the data are normal samples and expect to fit the pattern of normal samples to distinguish anomalies.
+A mainstream unsupervised anomaly detection methodology is based on representation learning and the typical pipeline is presented in Figure~\ref{fig:framework}.
 A representation learner is first trained to map the original data, e.g., tabular, image, or document data, into the desired hypothesis space.
 Then a discriminator mostly uses various pre-defined metrics to identify the abnormal samples.
 Based on the definition of the discriminator, we can further classify the unsupervised anomaly detection methods into three categories: distribution-based methods, distance-based methods, and reconstruction-based methods~\cite{surveyUnify}.
 The distribution-based methods identify anomalies by assuming the normal data follow a certain distribution; the distance-based methods attempt to enhance the distance between the abnormal and normal data in a latent space; the reconstruction-based methods identify anomalies by the similarity between original data and reconstructed data.
 The final identification of anomaly always solely relies on the pre-defined distance calculated between the original samples or their representations in these existing methods, as illustrated in Figure~\ref{fig:framework}.